ti2-group/einsum_benchmark/README.md

 For more information please read our [docs](https://benchmark.einsum.org/docs/guides/getting-started/).

+The code for our experiments is here: https://github.com/ti2-group/einsum_benchmark_experiments

 ## Acknowledgements

 The broader data collection process included contributions from individuals whose data was transformed.
 We duly acknowledge the following for making their data publicly available: